okohll/abdocs/content/docs/tables/adding-and-removing.md

 A table is a store of data of a particular type e.g. a company, contact, product or invoice.
 Tables are the fundamental building blocks of an agileBase application.

 ## Adding a table
-1. Expand the _Build Tables_ menu in the lefthand sidebar
+1. On the homepage, click the 'toggle' button in the top-right of the screen to enable dev mode (if it is not enabled already)
-2. Click _create a new table_ at the bottom of the list of existing tables
+2. Click _list_ in the top centre of the screen (next to _connections_) to select the list view
-3. Name the table
+3. Click _+ Add Table_, choosing a name for the new table
-4. If necessary, click the pencil icon in the toolbar to see the details of the table you just created.

-**TODO: image**
+**TODO: images**

-You can change the table's name and add a longer description under **Purpose**.
+You can change the table's name and add a longer description under **Help**.
 This description will be used as help text in the user interface.

 ### Naming tables
 When naming a table, it's best to use a plural form.
 Also avoid filler endings like 'info' or 'details'.
 So rather than 'company info', you might call a table 'companies'.